austinsonger/Policy-Portal/threat-detection-and-prevention.md

 **Intrusion Detection for On-Premise Internal Networks**

-* \<PlaceHolder> leverages AWS GuardDuty and Cisco Meraki for network security of its on-premise environments.
+* `<Company Placeholder>` leverages AWS GuardDuty and Cisco Meraki for network security of its on-premise environments.
 * AWS GuardDuty and Cisco Meraki features stateful firewall inspection and intrusion detection/prevention (IDS/IPS) of applicable incoming and outgoing network traffic.
 Attacks and suspicious network activities are blocked automatically.
-* \<PlaceHolder> IT manager is responsible for configuring the firewall and IDS/IPS rules and review the configuration as least quarterly.
+* `<Company Placeholder>` IT manager is responsible for configuring the firewall and IDS/IPS rules and review the configuration as least quarterly.

 **Intrusion Detection in AWS Cloud Environments**

-\<PlaceHolder> implemented a real-time threat detection solution by monitoring AWS Cloudtrail events and/or VPC flow logs.
+`<Company Placeholder>` implemented a real-time threat detection solution by monitoring AWS Cloudtrail events and/or VPC flow logs.

 * Cloudtrail events are monitored by **AWS GuardDuty and Cisco Meraki**
 * VPC flow logs are sent to and analyzed by **AWS GuardDuty and Cisco Meraki**.